-Implementation TYPO3\Fluid\ViewHelpers\Link\ActionViewHelper
+Implementation Neos\FluidAdaptor\ViewHelpers\Link\ActionViewHelper

 - additionalAttributes (array, optional): Additional tag attributes.
 They will be added directly to the resulting HTML tag. - data (array, optional): Additional data- attributes.
-They will each be added with a "data-" prefix.
+They will each be added with a "data-" prefix. - action (string): Target action - arguments (array, optional): Arguments - controller (string, optional): Target controller.
+If NULL current controllerName is used - package (string, optional): Target package. if NULL current package is used - subpackage (string, optional): Target subpackage. if NULL current subpackage is used - section (string, optional): The anchor to be added to the URI - format (string, optional): The requested format, e.g. ".html

-- action (string): Target action - arguments (array, optional): Arguments - controller (string, optional): Target controller.
-If NULL current controllerName is used - package (string, optional): Target package. if NULL current package is used - subpackage (string, optional): Target subpackage. if NULL current subpackage is used - section (string, optional): The anchor to be added to the URI - format (string, optional): The requested format, e.g. ".html - additionalParams (array, optional): additional query parameters that won't be prefixed like \$arguments (overrule \$arguments) - addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
-Only active if \$addQueryString = TRUE - useParentRequest (boolean, optional): If set, the parent Request will be used instead of the current one - absolute (boolean, optional): By default this ViewHelper renders links with absolute URIs.
-If this is FALSE, a relative URI is created instead - class (string, optional): CSS class(es) for this element - dir (string, optional): Text direction for this HTML element.
+- additionalParams (array, optional): additional query parameters that won't be prefixed like \$arguments (overrule \$arguments) - addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
+Only active if \$addQueryString = TRUE - useParentRequest (boolean, optional): If set, the parent Request will be used instead of the current one.
+Note: using this argument can be a sign of undesired tight coupling, use with care - absolute (boolean, optional): By default this ViewHelper renders links with absolute URIs.
+If this is FALSE, a relative URI is created instead - useMainRequest (boolean, optional): If set, the main Request will be used instead of the current one.
+Note: using this argument can be a sign of undesired tight coupling, use with care - class (string, optional): CSS class(es) for this element - dir (string, optional): Text direction for this HTML element.
 Allowed strings: "ltr" (left to right), "rtl" (right to left) - id (string, optional): Unique (in this file) identifier for this HTML element. - lang (string, optional): Language for this element.
 Use short names specified in RFC 1766 - style (string, optional): Individual CSS styles for this element - title (string, optional): Tooltip text of element - accesskey (string, optional): Keyboard shortcut to access this element - tabindex (integer, optional): Specifies the tab order of this element - onclick (string, optional): JavaScript evaluated for the onclick event - name (string, optional): Specifies the name of an anchor - rel (string, optional): Specifies the relationship between the current document and the linked document - rev (string, optional): Specifies the relationship between the linked document and the current document - target (string, optional): Specifies where to open the linked document